Project

 Actions #5

-Updated by ZephyrSurfer almost 3 years ago
+Updated by ZephyrSurfer over 3 years ago

 AVI containers have hold multiple video and an audio track too.
 Look at the attachment here for a sample https://forum.videohelp.com/threads/319455-How-to-Demux-avi-with-multiple-video-streams